d2l-ai/d2l-en/chapter_computer-vision/image-augmentation.md

 ## Summary

-* Image augmentation generates random images based on existing training data to cope with overfitting.
+* Image augmentation generates random images based on existing training data to improve the generalization ability of models.
-* In order to obtain definitive results during prediction, we usually only apply image augmentation to the training example, and do not use image augmentation with random operations during prediction.
+* In order to obtain definitive results during prediction, we usually only apply image augmentation to training examples, and do not use image augmentation with random operations during prediction.
-* We can obtain classes related to image augmentation from Gluon's `transforms` module.
+* Deep learning frameworks provide many different image augmentation methods, which can be applied simultaneously.

 ## Exercises

-1. Train the model without using image augmentation: `train_with_data_aug(no_aug, no_aug)`.
+1. Train the model without using image augmentation: `train_with_data_aug(test_augs, test_augs)`.
 Compare training and testing accuracy when using and not using image augmentation.
 Can this comparative experiment support the argument that image augmentation can mitigate overfitting?
 Why?
-1. Add different image augmentation methods in model training based on the CIFAR-10 dataset.
-Observe the implementation results.
+1. Combine multiple different image augmentation methods in model training on the CIFAR-10 dataset.
+Does it improve test accuracy?
-1. With reference to the MXNet documentation, what other image augmentation methods are provided in Gluon's `transforms` module?
+1. Refer to the online documentation of the deep learning framework.
+What other image augmentation methods does it also provide?

 :begin_tab:`mxnet`
 [Discussions](https://discuss.d2l.ai/t/367)